Munk School of Global Affairs and Public Policy: Scholarships

 The Cadario Fellowship in Public Policy is an academic and monetary award given to the top students in their second year of the program.
 The award was created and named after Paul Cadario, a senior manager with the World Bank in Washington and alumnus of the University of Toronto, after he donated $1 million to U of T's School of Public Policy and Governance.
 MPP students have also been awarded many other prestigious external scholarships and awards, including Cancer Care ON grants, Canadian Institutes of Health Research (CIHR) grants, Ontario Graduate Scholarships (OGS), and Social Sciences and Humanities Research Council (SSHRC) grants.

 Student life

 Public Policy and Governance Review

-The Public Policy and Governance Review (PPGR) is a biannual publication and blog supported by the University of Toronto School of Public Policy and Governance.
+The Public Policy and Governance Review (PPGR) is a student-led digital magazine that showcases writing on public affairs by students, academics, and leaders in the policy world.
+The PPGR is a platform for bold and thoughtful analysis, and for diverse perspectives on contemporary policy debates and discussions.

+The publication is funded by and housed at the University of Toronto’s Munk School of Global Affairs & Public Policy.
+Graduate students from Munk manage its content, development, and operations.

 Public Good Initiative

-The Public Good Initiative (PGI) is a student-led project that pairs students from the Munk School of Global Affairs and Public Policy with community organizations that can benefit from pro bono consulting services.
+The Public Good Initiative (PGI) is a student-led project that pairs students from the Munk School of Global Affairs & Public Policy with community organizations that can benefit from pro bono consulting services.
 The PGI has worked with organizations that include United Way Toronto, Friends of the Greenbelt Foundation, Toronto City Summit Alliance, Maytree Foundation, People for Education, BC Centre for Social Enterprise, Mid Toronto Community Services and the Ontario Association of Food Banks.